-Prerequisite: Hpe 3263.
+Prerequisite: HPE 3263.
 A study of the physiological principles as applied to muscular activity and the effects of muscular activity on the human organism.

-4000 Problems in Health and Physical Education

-Seminar course covering various topics in HPER.
+4000 Problems in Health and Physical Education 1-3 credit hours Seminar course covering various topics in HPE.